 In a period view at Peterborough East D5054 awaits departure with an eastbound service.
-This locomotive was new to Ipswich (31B) during the middle of December 1959, being one of a number of machines used to dieselise East Anglia, one of the first areas in the country to have all its train services in the hands of dmus or diesels.
-Presumably fom the condition of the locomotive it is not long out of Crewe Works.
-The machines coming out of Crewe had minor styling differences on such items as the sandboxes and fuel tanks.
-During January 1961 D5054 was transferred to Finsbury Park (34G), being featured frequently on the surburban services out of Kings Cross.
+This locomotive was new to Ipswich (31B) during the middle of December 1959, being one of a number of machines used to dieselise East Anglia, one of the first areas in the country to have all its train services dieselised.
+Presumably from the condition of the locomotive it is not long out of Crewe Works.
+During January 1961 D5054 was transferred to Finsbury Park (34G), being featured frequently on the suburban services out of Kings Cross.

 The sixteen year seven month revenue earning career of 5054/24054 saw allocations to Eastern Region, Scottish Region & London Midland Region depots.

 Shortened fuel tank & full size water tank (shortened water tank fitted later).

 Four upper and four lower air filters on non-BIS side, three upper and four lower on BIS side.

 Roof modification (above generator/brake cubicle): original style retained until withdrawn (raised panels).